Harley Morenstein: Vlogging career

+In January 2026, Ethan Klein from h3h3Productions announced Morenstein as a host of the H3 After Dark podcast, a talk show that directly follows live broadcasts of Klein’s H3 Podcast.
+Morenstein hosts the show along with Internet personality Girl With A Microphone.

 Acting career

 Morenstein featured in one of Destorm's songs called "Epic wRap", which was uploaded on YouTube December 18, 2011.
 He has also been featured in fellow YouTube celebrity Freddie Wong's video web series Video Game High School, and appeared with Shane Dawson in a commercial for Just Dance 4.

 After Kevin Smith appeared on an episode of the show, and an episode of the TV show, he offered Morenstein a cameo role in his movie Tusk, which was followed by a cameo in his Yoga Hosers.
 He also starred in Smith's portion of the anthology movie Holidays.
 He will be one of the lead roles in Smith's denouement to the Canadian horror trilogy, Moose Jaws.
 Morenstein was cast in the 2015 zombie film Dead Rising: Watchtower.
 He had a guest role on an episode of Nickelodeon's Game Shakers, in his first television role.
 Morenstein also made a cameo at the end of Rhett and Link's "Rub Some Bacon On It" music video in 2012, as well as in the duo's 2015 sketch "The Overly Complicated Coffee Order".

 In October 2017, he appeared as the host of the Food Network special series Halloween Wars: Hayride of Horror.